offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 **ALGORITHM**:

 This algorithm uses basic algebra rules to streamline the computations performed by the summation algorithm.
-Recall that the summation algorithm determines the probability of an HMM emitting a sequence by summing the probability of that emitted sequence occurring over all hidden paths.
+Recall that the summation algorithm determines the probability of an HMM outputting an emitted sequence by summing the probability of that emitted sequence occurring over all hidden paths.
 For example, imagine the following HMM.

 ```{svgbob}
                    +--------+